Defensive Mechanic

 Example: Follow the Coin (Illusionist)

-An Illusionist uses Follow the Coin on a Paper Golem, forcing an Intuition Save.
+An Illusionist uses Follow the Coin on a Paper Golem, forcing a Care Save.

-The Illusionist's Power Attribute is Intelligence at +2.
+The Illusionist's Power Attribute is Mind at +2.
 Red Count = 2.

 The Golem draws only 1 Red card.
 Failed!
 The Golem is stunned.